 DC Community Heritage Project Grant – Up to $2500 – Applications must be submitted by 11:59pm on the first Friday of May.

-The DCCHP is a partnership between the Humanities Council and the DC Historic Preservation Office.* The deadline is May 9, 2014.
-This program is designed to provide funding and support to community leaders interested in preserving the history, architecture, and collective memory of their neighborhoods.
+The DCCHP is a partnership between the Humanities Council and the DC Historic Preservation Office.* This program is designed to provide funding and support to community leaders interested in preserving the history, architecture, and collective memory of their neighborhoods.
 The DCCHP is local history at a grassroots level, placing control of the narrative in the hands of those who create it.
 These grants are awarded and mid-June, and the final product is due in October.
 In December, each DCCHP grantee presents their work at the DC Community Heritage Project Showcase and Symposium, a public event celebrating historic preservation in Washington, DC!
 Past grantees have produced documentary films, oral history projects, digital archives, walking tours, and many other types of educational materials.
 These materials are available to the public in the DCCHP collection of the DC Digital Museum.

 The DCCPH grant is is provided by the grant-making arm of our innovative DC Community Heritage Project.
 Several months before each deadine, the application can be accessed by logging onto the online grants system and completing the registration process.

 - Applying organization must hold current 501(c)3 or DC nonprofit status.

 - If your organization is not a nonprofit, yet you would like to apply, please contact our grants office to discuss alternative options.